WowLabz/tasking_backend/pallets/pallet-court/README.md

 TODO:
-1. Move Court Dispute to Task Details
+1. Move Court Dispute to Task Details - Done
 2. Update Storage
-   1.a hearing storage to be deleted after dispute is over 1.b task autocompletion storage to be deleted
+   1.a hearing storage to be deleted after dispute is over - Done 1.b task autocompletion storage to be deleted - Done
-3. Resolve Cases
+3. Resolve Cases - Done
-4. Cast vote elements as  helper function - Make parts of the cast vote extrinsic to helper function
+4. Cast vote elements as  helper function - Make parts of the cast vote extrinsic to helper function - Done
 5. Code Coverage - Test Cases
 6. Web3 Grant Documentation
 7. Need to change name timeframes to hearings - Done